 If you suffer allergy symptoms, you know how miserable these symptoms can make you feel.
-If over-the-counter allergy meds do not relieve your symptoms, ask your doctor if a nasal steroid is right for you.
+If the allergy meds you've tried do not relieve your symptoms, ask your doctor if a nasal steroid is right for you.

-Inhaled nasal steroids are available only by prescription.
+Most inhaled nasal steroids are available only by prescription.
+One, Nasacort, is available over the counter.
 Nasal steroids can help ease nasal congestion, sneezing, watery eyes, a runny, itchy nose, and postnasal drip when antihistamines haven’t worked.